New Machine - Ubuntu in Parallels/UTM Apple Silicon/virt-manager

 ssh-keygen

-Upload the public key to github ssh keys
+Upload the public key to github ssh keys.
+When cloning github repo, verify GitHub keys.

 Double Commander